 Let's take August 2022 as an example – the UFC held three events in that month.
 Two were UFC Fight Nights and one was UFC 278: Usman vs Edwards 2.

-While you can watch the regular Fight Night on ESPN+ as long as you have a membership, you had to pay an additional price to watch UFC 278 – $69.99.
+While you can watch the regular UFC Fight Night on ESPN+ as long as you have a membership, you had to pay an additional price to watch UFC 278 – $69.99.
 And there lies the main difference – the numbered events are pay-per-view and these are the biggest fight cards of the year.

 UFC 278 and all numbered events have a main event or several bouts that are for one of the titles in the organization and most of the fighters in the card are either UFC stars or the biggest prospects.
 There usually are about 12 such events in the calendar year.

-When it comes to UFC Fight Nights, these are the lower-tier events that include smaller fighters, newcomers, and prospects that are trying to reach a title fight in the near or distant future.
+When it comes to UFC Fight Night, these are the lower-tier events that include smaller fighters, newcomers, and prospects that are trying to reach a title fight in the near or distant future.
 This is where you will see fighters build up their reputation and try to attract the attention of the boss – Dana White.
 UFC Fight Night bouts consist of three rounds while the championship bouts of the PPV events are always 5-round fights.

 UFC Fight Night Venues – What is UFC Vegas?